googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

    </TABLE>
 From this small sample, it appears that the alternate allele is either a SNP or an INDEL.

-Is that the case for all the records corresponding to duplicate (contig, position, reference_bases) tuples?
+Is that the case for all the records corresponding to duplicate (reference_name, start, reference_bases) tuples?

 ```
 # Count by variant type the number of alternate variants on chromosome 17 for the same